creichlin/esdi/readme.md

 #### Result

 aspectj cannot find classes with fields with a certain annotation.
-For this every single class which uses injection needs to be annotated with the inject annotation on top of the fields.
+For this every single class which uses injection needs to be annotated with the inject annotation additionally to the annotated fields.

-the is an experimental hasfield() function in aspectJ but it seems to not work so far.
+there is an experimental hasfield() function in aspectJ but it seems to not work so far.

 ### Second iteration